suffolklibraries/sljekyll/_libraries/gainsborough-community-library.md

 branch-scan-to-email: y
 branch-room-hire: /libraries/room-hire/gainsborough-community-library
 breadcrumb: y
+branch-other-facilities: Literacy and learning games available to borrow.
 branch-news: "The library will be opening at 10:30am on Thursday 12 July due to a staff meeting."
 ---